Plug4Green/Plug4Green/P4GDemo/README.md

 In the Nodes tab:
 using Add Nodes button, assign to each discovered node a role as follows:

-- Assign "Controller" to a VM
+- Assign one VM to the role "Controller"
-- Assign "Compute" & "Storage - Ceph OSD" to the two other VMs
+- Assign *two roles* to the two remaining VMs: "Compute" & "Storage - Ceph OSD"

 In the Networks tab: click on verify.